 - Wes Alcenat '10 entered the PhD program in history at Columbia University in the fall of 2010 with a full fellowship.

-- Molly Brookfield ’09 earned a master's degree in the Cultural Heritage Studies Program at University College London and is working at The Wiener Library.
+- Molly Brookfield ’09 is a PhD student in History and Women's Studies at the University of Michigan.
+She earned a master's degree in the Cultural Heritage Studies Program at University College London and worked at The Wiener Library.

-- Kaitlyn Sheridan ‘09 began graduate work in American history at Oxford University in England.
+- Kaitlyn Sheridan ‘09 is studying American history at Oxford University in England.